rajeshpleti/SITHARAMA/elysiumanalytics.md

 ```

-The following Eysium Data collection dashboards describes the sum of ingeated count by source, Total count of events per host, Data Collection for last 24 Hours and it can also provides filter the data collection events using time intervals.
+The following Eysium Data collection dashboards describes the sum of ingested count by source, Total count of events per host, Data Collection for last 24 Hours and it can also provides filter the data collection events using time intervals.

 ![datacollection](datacollection1.PNG)